The Day Jonah Lomu Changed Rugby Forever: New Zealand vs England 1995 World Cup Semi-Final

 The Springboks broke in front of a team that they pierced without much difficulty, but which in return inflicted on them a lesson in tactics, humility, and audacity.
 The two teams fought blow for blow, and the better one won in a sublime outcome.
 Because the Brave Blossoms have gone through all the emotions.

-In the 78th minute, they thought about scoring the winning try but the video does not allow us to say whether the ball was flattened or not.
+In the 78th minute, they thought regarding scoring the winning try but the video does not allow us to say whether the ball was flattened or not.
 False joy and melee to follow.
 Then penalty for Japan.
 Dilemma: take the three points to secure an already historic draw or go all out?
 Confident of their pack, the Japanese take on a new melee.
 At the end of an unbreathable sequence and several fixation points, the essay, the happiness and the legend are at the end.

 These 80 minutes mark the sensational entry of a country onto the international scene: it is the “miracle of Brighton”, and the greatest sensation in the entire history of the World Cup.